Dr Lewis Goodings

 Teaching

-Lewis is the course leader for the MSc Psychology (Conversion) course.
-He is also module leader for two modules: Research in Action at level 5/7 and Cyberpsychology at level 6.
-He contributes to a range of modules on social psychology, cyberpsychology and qualitative methods.
+Lewis is the Course Leader for the MSc Psychology (Conversion) course.
+He is also module leader for two modules: Self & Society (Level 4) and Cyberpsychology (Level 6).
+He contributes to a range of modules on social psychology, contemporary issues and qualitative methods.

 Qualifications